To understand what a lead conversion funnel is, you should know what a regular ol’ funnel is. According to “The Google”…

 When you first create your lead conversion funnel, some of the conversion rates and goals may be educated guesses based of historical data and industry benchmarks.
 After having your lead conversion funnel in place for a year, you will have a good indicator of actuals, which will help you develop your goals the following year.
 Knowing where the weak and strong spots are in your funnel allows you to put a SMART KPI in place for growth in the following year.
 A great example of this would be to grow your website visitors by 15% in 12 months.
 This goal aligns with marketing, so that team will know they need to increase their inbound marketing efforts such as content generation.

 Once you have your lead conversion funnel created, you'll need to manage your pipeline with content that drive leads to your sales team.
-Learn how to attract visitors to your site then convert them into leads in our free ebook, Lead Generation for B2B Technical Audiences.
+To improve sales enablement strategy, download our free white paper, How to Engineer a High-Performing Pipeline, to discover how to align your sales and marketing teams to fill and manage your growing pipeline.

 This blog post has been updated since it's original post date of February 18, 2016.